Baked Sweet Potato Fries

 • Preheat the oven to 425°F and line two large, rimmed baking sheets with parchment paper.

-• Cut the sweet potatoes into thin even strips, about ¼” in thickness all around; then transfer to a large bowl.
+• Cut both ends of the sweet potatoes to square them off.
+Then slice the sweet potatoes and cut each slice into thin even strips, about ¼” in thickness all around.
+Transfer to a large bowl.

 • Sprinkle the cornstarch over the sweet potatoes and use your hands to toss together, making sure all the fries are well coated.

 • Divide the sweet potato strips between the two baking sheets, and leave behind any excess cornstarch in the bowl.
-Drizzle the olive oil on top and season with sea salt.
-Use your hands again to toss the potatoes with the olive oil and salt until there are no more visible streaks of corn starch.
+Drizzle the olive oil on top and season with salt and pepper.
+Use your hands again to toss the potatoes until there are no more visible streaks of cornstarch.

 • Arrange the potatoes in a single layer, making sure not to overcrowd them.
 Bake for 20 minutes, then use a spatula to flip the fries and cook until they’re lightly browned and puffed, about 10-15 more minutes.

-• Remove from heat, add additional sea salt, if desired, and serve immediately with ketchup or your favorite sauce.
+• Remove from heat, add additional salt, if desired, and serve immediately.

 Notes